mindpath-tech/logger/README.md

 ```

 ### Log Providers.
 This module currently support following providers.
-We you can use any combination of below providers.
+You can use any combination of below providers.

- - **console**: Pass log if you need logs to be print on console.
+ - **console**: Pass if you need logs to be print on console.
  - **grafana**: Pass if you want to sent logs to grafana.
 Grafana url is
    needed for this.